francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-2.md

 Finally, we address the pain points of static inventory with the use of an Ansible dynamic inventory plugin, allowing the DigitalOcean API to provide a live view of the host inventory.
-With the DigitalOcean VMs mapped into Ansible host groups based on tags and labels, our Ansible playbooks can now be run against these dynamic host groups without the need to continuously juggle DNS hostnames or IP addresses.
+With the DigitalOcean servers mapped into Ansible host groups based on tags and labels, our Ansible playbooks can now be run against these dynamic host groups without the need to continuously juggle DNS hostnames or IP addresses.